Colorectal, Breast and Cervical Cancer Screenings

 What is Texas C-STEP?

 The Texas Cancer Screening, Training, Education and Prevention Program, or Texas C-STEP, is conducted through the Texas A&M Physicians Family Medicine Center.
 Texas C-STEP provides critical safety-net services, such as cancer screenings and certain advanced diagnostics, to uninsured, underserved and low-income Texans through an established family medicine residency training program.

-Funding for this prevention and screening project will dramatically increase access to various cancer screenings for safety-net patients, while increasing the number of family medicine physicians trained to conduct colonoscopy screenings.
+Funding for this prevention and screening project will dramatically increase the availability of various cancer screenings for safety-net patients, while increasing the number of family medicine physicians trained to conduct colonoscopy screenings.
 Community health workers provide culturally-appropriate outreach, education and navigation services to the patients who receive cancer screenings at the Texas A&M Physicians Family Medicine Center.